 a.
-DD Form 1408 is issued for violation of installation and state traffic laws to active duty military personnel, reservists on active duty, military dependents, civilian employees, and military retirees.
+DD Form 1408 is issued for violation of installation and state traffic laws to active duty military personnel, reservists on active duty, military dependents, civilian employees, and military retirees except as noted in paragraph 1003.1d(3) below.

 b.
 CVB Form 1805 it is a multi-part ticket designed to provide legal notice to the defendant and to provide the court and the agency (e.g. PMO/MCPD) with necessary information for processing.
 The notices are printed on carbonized paper and pre-numbered for accountability.
 Per reference (af), CVB Form 1805 will be used to refer violations of state traffic laws made applicable to the base by reference (g} and other violations of federal law to the U.S. Magistrate.
+CVB Form 1805 is issued to unaffiliated civilians for all traffic offenses when the offender is 18 years old or older and active duty military personnel, reservists on active duty, military dependents, civilian employees, and military retirees as noted below in paragraphs 10003.1d(2) and 10003.1d(3).